google/kctf/SECURITY.md

 # Security Policy

-To report a vulnerability in this repository, or in Google Cloud please contact the Google Security Team at https://g.co/vulnz
+To report a vulnerability in this repository, or in Google Cloud please contact the Google Security Team at https://g.co/vulnz.
+Read more about reporting vulnerabilities in kCTF [here](docs/vrp.md).
+You can read the threat model [here](docs/security-threat-model.md).

 To report a vulnerability in a dependency, please contact the upstream maintainer directly.